 Logistics and procurement

-At the end of 2017, Group logistics comprised the central logistics centre for sanitary and piping systems in Pfullendorf (DE) as well as a decentralised network of 14 European distribution sites for the ceramics business.
+At the end of 2020, Group logistics comprised the central logistics centre for installation and flushing systems and piping systems in Pfullendorf (DE) as well as a decentralised network of 13 European distribution sites for bathroom products.

-Great importance is attached to central transport management as the interface between plants, markets and transport service providers in order to enable cost- and resource-optimised transport solutions.
-By integrating the Mapress range into the logistics center in Pfullendorf, customers now receive their entire sanitary technology order in a single truck delivery.
+Great importance is attached to central transport management as the interface between suppliers, production plants, wholesalers and transport service providers in order to enable cost- and resource-optimised transport solutions.
+Customers generally receive orders of Geberit sanitary technology products in a single truck delivery.
 This not only reduces the number of empty kilometres, it also increases truck capacity utilisation and reduces CO2 emissions (see also Strategy Green Logistics).
-Furthermore, Geberit’s key transport service providers are required to report regularly on reductions in energy consumption and emissions.
-In the reporting year, the implementation of Geberit processes and standards also continued in relation to transport service providers for ceramic products and bathroom furniture.
+Geberit’s key transport service providers are required to report regularly on reductions in energy consumption and emissions.
+Checks are also made regularly as to whether new, sustainable truck technologies can be used in logistics across the Geberit Group.

-Structured like a network, the Corporate Purchasing department is responsible worldwide (except in the USA) for procuring raw materials, semi-finished and finished products, commercial products, and services.
+The Corporate Purchasing department is responsible worldwide for procuring raw materials, semi-finished and finished products, commercial products, and services.
 Besides minimising risks of downtime as well as costs, the primary purpose of comprehensive supplier management is to safeguard supplies.

-All the Geberit Group’s business partners and suppliers are obligated to comply with comprehensive standards.
-This applies to quality, socially responsible and healthy working conditions, environmental protection and the commitment to fair business practices.
-The basis for the cooperation is the Code of Conduct for Suppliers.
+All business partners and suppliers are obligated to comply with comprehensive standards.
+This applies to quality, socially responsible and healthy working conditions as well as environmental protection and the commitment to fair business practices.
+The basis for cooperation is the Code of Conduct for Suppliers.
 This Code is aligned with the principles of the United Nations Global Compact and is available in 15 languages.
-By the end of the reporting year, 1,379 suppliers had signed the Code.
-This represents over 90% of the Geberit Group’s purchasing volume.
+As of the end of the reporting year, a large majority of suppliers as measured in terms of purchasing volumes had signed the Code.